 It is so easy for food to become enemy #1 (and I’m not someone who has just studied this – I lived it for years).
 And mealtimes can become so stressful.
-So, what is best to eat with IBS?
+So, what is the best food to eat with IBS?

 Eat what you digest the best

 Above everything else, with IBS it is best to eat the food you digest the best.
 Continuing to eat food that you know you can’t tolerate on a regular basis is a no-no. It will just set you up to lose.

 However there may be an underlying reason why you can’t digest your favourite food anymore, so it would be wise to check this out.

 It IS hard having IBS, and feeling regularly deprived.
 I know would crave something every once in a while, or give myself what I wanted after a hard day at work.